 Well, tradelines (in the broadest sense) are what make up the majority of a person’s credit report.
 It does not need to be said why someone’s credit report is important.
 We all know how important a credit report is.
 Essentially, everyone wants to have the best credit report possible.

 To this end, it is wise to study how to build good credit.
 The basic answer is to open credit accounts of various types and make all your payments on time consistently.
 If you do this, over time, you should have good credit.
-By optimizing the factors that go into a credit score, you could eventually even get a perfect 850 credit score.

 What if I Currently Have Bad Credit?